wavefrontHQ/docs/pages/doc/proxies_installing.md

 Before installing a proxy, ensure that you have:

-- A Wavefront server API URL.
-For example: https://\<wavefront_instance\>.wavefront.com/api/.
+- A Wavefront server API URL in the format `https://<wavefront_instance>.wavefront.com/api/`.
 - An account on the Wavefront system.
 - A host machine that:
   - Has Internet access (specifically, the Wavefront server URL at port 443).
 Make sure that `curl <wavefront_instance>` from this host results in some response (rather than timing out).